Aryan-dsa-coder/Ai-Mental-Health-Companion/README.md

-# AI Mental Health Companion
+# AI Mental Health Support Companion

 This is an AI-powered mental health companion that combines a chat-style frontend, an LLM-based backend agent, and integrations with Twilio WhatsApp.
 It is designed to offer empathetic, tool-augmented support, including: